cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 .. permission from an ACL.
 Perhaps we could rewrite or add an example that
 .. shows how remove all permission for a specific user -- in an easier way
 .. than the example above.

+..
+JD: It's just an example of how you could achieve such functionality.
+..
+You might have a use-case where you may want to remove update_app rights
+.. from the app space completely.
+I'll look for a better example though.

 ::